hharryyf/codeforcepractice/README.md

 If so, when we want to go to the left range, we should go to the right range and vice versa.
 Nothing special. https://codeforces.com/contest/1401/problem/F

+780. Make It Increasing  (diff=2200, LIS)
+Quite old trick, replace a[i] with a[i] - 1 and find LIS for k times. https://vjudge.net/problem/CodeForces-1437E